-Physical therapy can be a transformative experience for many people, but outpatient physical therapy is not the ideal solution for all patients — or all physical therapists.
+Physical therapy can be a transformative experience but outpatient physical therapy is not the ideal solution for all patients — or all physical therapists.

 In the revolving-door model that characterizes outpatient settings, PTs see several clients a day, which limits the amount of one-on-one time with patients, lengthens treatment cycles, and can eventually lead to burnt-out PTs.